 With the catch phrase of 2020 being “Social Isolation” it is easy to fall into the doom and gloom mindset.
 However I have gone completely the opposite and focused on the many positives.
 The enforced changes we have implemented have highlighted our flexibility and resourcefulness as a charity.
 Our staff members have embraced the change and introduction of new technologies to enable them to keep doing their jobs.
 In fact I am sure they are working harder to ensure we can still keep all our legatees connected and supported through these unprecedented times.
 Their outlook has been nothing but 100% positive.

-It also has highlighted how strong we are as charity, even though our major fundraising activities have been put on hold.
+It also has highlighted how strong we are as a charity, even though our major fundraising activities have been put on hold.
 Due to our sound financial management we will be able to traverse the obstacles that will confront us in the coming months.
 Our Fundraising Team is quickly developing new ways we can fundraise via electronic platforms whilst still maintaining social distancing.

 So rest assured we are working hard in the background, and although the way we are doing business is not normal we are doing business as usual.
 We are still there if you need support or just want to have a chat.